swiftlang/swift-evolution/proposals/0317-async-let.md

 }
 ```

 In the second example, the `do` block will exit when `mayFail()` throws an error, at which point the child task that computes `a` will need to be cancelled and awaited.
-However, there is no place to write `await a` to make that suspension point implicit.
+However, there is no place to write `await a` to make that suspension point explicit.
 Therefore, requiring every potential suspension point due to an `async let` to be explicitly marked will require an extension to the Swift grammar.

 The most promising approach to marking all `async let` suspension points explicitly involves marking the control-flow edges that can result in a potential suspension point with `await`.
 For the first example, this means using `await break`: